policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 title = 'Home'
 date = 2023-01-01T08:00:00-07:00
 draft = false
-snippet = "A research programme on impact evaluation for a multi-dimensional and complex world."
+snippet = "A research programme on impact evaluation for a multi-dimensional and complex world"

 +++